mulle-sde/mulle-craft/README.md

 ```

-## Example Travis-CI integration using mulle-build
+## Example Travis-CI integration with linux using mulle-build

 Travis CI integration simplifies to a uniform `.travis.yml` file that one
 can use unchanged in all `mulle-build` aware C projects.
 The main effort is
-getting a recent `cmake` installed:
+getting a recent `cmake` installed on "precise" :

 ```